rise-lang/shine/docs/exploration/tutorial.md

 explorative process that is guided by [Heuristic Search Algorithms](/exploration/exploration#heuristic-search-algorithms).

 ## Overview
-In this basic tutorial we walk though an example on how to configure and perform an exploration run.
+In this basic tutorial we walk through an example on how to configure and perform an exploration run.

 We start with a definition of a High-Level RISE program for